-ADLs IADLs

-Toileting Money management

-Transferring Telephone Use or Other Communication

-^{} Escort or Assistance with Transportation Services includes the coordination of transportation to medical appointments and accompaniment to appointments to assist with needed ADLs.
+ADLs IADLs Transferring Telephone Use or Other Communication Escort or Assistance with Transportation Services includes the coordination of transportation to n ides the coordination of transportation to medical appointments and accompaniment to appointments to assist with needed ADLs.
 PCS does not include the payment for transportation or transportation vehicles since these services are available through MTP.